grantcotherman/GrandTourBMI/README.md

-# Did the introduction of the Biological Passport Result in Lower BMIs in GC Winners?
+# Did the Introduction of Biological Passports Result in Lower BMIs in GC Winners?

 In this project, I wanted to investigate the question of whether or not the more stringent testing protocols brought on by the biological passport resulted in GC competitors that had a lower BMI.
 If so, this could mean that the drugs used by GC winners allowed them to carry more mass than what would be otherwise optimal.